When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Balls In Cups

-Materials: Paper cups, and ping-pong balls and paddles.
+Materials: Paper cups, ping-pong balls, and tape.

 Instructions: